Ybalrid/Annwvyn/README.md

  - Usable with hand controllers (touch, vive wands...)
  - 64bit Operating system
  - Up to date runtime software:
-    - Oculus Home app installed from http://oculus.com/setup
+    - Oculus Home app installed from http://oculus.com/setup *Windows only*
     - SteamVR installed through Steam http://steampowered.com/
+    - For Linux users, you will need to have Steam installed, the games will need to run within the Steam runtime, and you need to install Vulkan libraries for it to actually work.
- - Microsoft Visual Studio 2017 Community (free to download and use from Microsoft)
+ - Windows build : Microsoft Visual Studio 2017 Community (free to download and use from Microsoft)
+ - Linux build : GCC or Clang, Steam and Steam VR installed, Vulkan developement package.

 Specifically, the code needs a C++14 compliant compiler, and the dependency package is built with the lattest version of Visual Studio 2017 available